kbastani/spring-cloud-event-sourcing-example/README.md

 this project added following features to the original project:
 * hystrix using stream(rabbitmq)
-* zipkin tracing using HTTP
+* sleuth, zipkin tracing using HTTP
 * can deploy to pcfdev, a lightweight Pivotal Cloud Foundry (PCF) for desktop (https://network.pivotal.io/products/pcfdev)

 ### this demo uses backend services from PaaS(pcfdev):